tmtsoftware/csw/docs/src/main/services/time.md

 Java
 :   @@snip [JTMTTimeExamples.java](../../../../examples/src/main/java/example/time/JTMTTimeExamples.java) { #current-time }

-Note that time is returned a UTCTime or TAITime object so that it is possible to determine the time scale of the time value by inspection.
+Note that time is returned as a UTCTime or TAITime object so that it is possible to determine the time scale of the time value by inspection.

 #### Converting from UTC to TAI Time and Vice-versa